giordano/RandomBasedArrays.jl/README.md

 they’re useful in different situations.

-As a matter of fact, many "math-oriented" languages (e.g., Fortran, Julia, Mathematica, MATLAB, R) default to 1-based indexing, even though probably the majority of the programming languages nowadays uses 0-based indexing.
+As a matter of fact, many "math-oriented" languages (e.g., Fortran, Julia, Mathematica, MATLAB, R), that are less likely to fiddle with pointers' addresses, default to 1-based indexing, even though probably the majority of the programming languages nowadays uses 0-based indexing.

-A good programming language, even if it defaults to either of the two indexing conventions, should provide an abstraction layer to forget which is the initial index.
+A good programming language, whatever indexing convention it uses, should provide an abstraction layer to let users forget which is the initial index.
 For example, Fortran has [`lbound`](http://fortranwiki.org/fortran/show/lbound) to reference the first element of an array.
 Besides the [`first`](https://docs.julialang.org/en/v1/base/collections/#Base.first) function to reference the first element of a collection, the Julia programming language has different utilities to iterate over collections: